modalitysystems/modalitysoftware-docs/twa/ModalityTeamsUsage.md

 ![alt text](images/usage/connecttodata.png "Analysis")

-When prompted enter enter your database connection credentials.
+When prompted enter your database connection credentials.
 Set the **Privacy level setting for this data source** according to your requirements for sharing data in your organization, or if not sure set to 'None'

 ![alt text](images/usage/credentials.png "Analysis")